-The day breaks sweaty like the last, like every day in summer.
-In the city where there are no trees, no shade – only blocks of cement baking like the desert, or like the desserts baking in oven pans from the church basement after service.
+The day breaks sweaty like the last.
+Like every day in summer.
+And especially so in the city where there are no trees to provide shade – only countless blocks of cement baking like the desert, or like the desserts baking in oven pans from the church basement after service.
 All we can do is hope for rain.

-Mama Yea fans herself with her church bulletin on her front porch, rocking back and forth, and tells us that great change is coming as we pass by on our bikes – but not before great violence.
+Mama Yea fans herself with the church bulletin on her front porch as we pass by on our bikes.
+She rocks back and forth and tells us that great change is coming – but not before great cruelty from those in power.

-There’s a mural of a rising sun on the south-facing wall of the corner store, a sun red and orange over a garden and the city skyline against it.
-It was painted twelve years ago after Mike Yellow was shot by police, the same day Ronny died after he jumped from a bridge downtown – he would have shot himself, Mama Yea says, her voice just above a whisper.
-But there weren’t any bullets in the gun Luther sold him.
+There is a mural of a rising sun on the south-facing wall of the corner store, a sun red and orange over a garden and the city skyline against it.
+It was painted twelve years ago after Mike Yellow was murdered by police.
+The same day Ronny died after he jumped from a bridge downtown –

 It’s the anniversary today.